mobizt/Firebase-ESP32/README.md

   /* In case the certificate data was used  */ config.cert.data = rootCACert;

-  //Or custom set the root certificate for each FirebaseData object fbdo.setCert(rootCACert);
+  // Or custom set the root certificate for each FirebaseData object fbdo.setCert(rootCACert);

   /* Or assign the certificate file */